prestonp/sake/README.md

     npm start

-spin the server up and go to localhost:3002 to check it out, ya bish
+spin the server up and go to localhost:3002 to check it out or see a [demo](http://garden.drawwww.com)

 about
 -----